wwang-17/DATA146/project5.md

         2.39952072e+11,  3.49669495e+10, -4.32651302e+10, -4.32651302e+10])
 ```

-From the above, we can conclude that although standardizing features makes coefficients change a lot, it does not significantly improve the MSE of the fitted model.
+From the above, we can conclude that although standardizing features makes coefficients change a lot, it does not significantly improve the MSE/R^2 of the fitted model.

 ### Question 3
+For all models I used testing score to judge the performance of the model.

+* Features not standardized
+  * k=10: optimal alpha = 1.929, test score = 0.7351243214273013

-Features standardized:
+* Features standardized
+  * k=10: optimal alpha=178.571, test score = 0.734797883875111

+### Question 4
+* Linear regression
+  * w/o features standardized: R^2: 0.8258271939658526; MSE: 1750276834.9304745
+  * w/ features standardized: R^2: 0.8258260281336447; MSE: 1750288550.4740968
+  From those results we can see that although R^2 improve with using WealthI as feature, the MSE becomes extremely huge, which is not helpful for making predictions.

+* Ridge regression
+  * w/o features standardized
+    * optimal alpha(testing score maximized): 138.673;
+    * testing score: 0.8251526252146713; corresponding mse: